Starcounter/Docs/CONTRIBUTING.md

 2. Develop
 3. RC

+Changes should always be pushed to the lowest branch and then pushed upwards.
+For example, to make changes to all branches from 2.2.1834, push to 2.2.1834 and merge upwards 2.2.1834 -> 2.2.1.3234 -> RC -> Develop.
+If changes are to be made to all branches, push to the lowest branch (2.1.177) and merge the changes all the way up to Develop.

 ## Adding a new page

 1. Read the instructions above
 2. Create a folder with the same name as the page in the right folder.
 For example, if you want to add a page pertaining to SQL in Starcounter, then you should add a folder containing a `README.md` file to in guides/SQL folder.
-All the content in the new page should be in the `README` file.
+All the content in the new page should be in the `README` file
 3. Add your page to `SUMMARY.md` by making it a bullet point under the appropriate section by writing `[Your Page Headline](your-page-headline/README.md)`